The Appleby Syllogism: The Giving Freeway

 In the 1990’s I worked for Barbara Appleby at Minnesota Public Radio.
 Barbara was one of the brightest and most focused people I’ve ever had the pleasure to work for.
 In one of our meetings about messaging during drives, I shared that the Stairway to Given wasn’t particularly useful in the hands of on-air talent.

-A few days later, Barbara waved me into her office and said she had found the solution to conveying the Stairway to our listeners.
+A few days later, Barbara waved me into her office and said she had found the solution to conveying a compelling reason to give to our listeners.
 It wasn’t a list of steps, but a logical syllogism that was easy to remember.
-And best of all, the talent could use this framework in an number of ways.
+And best of all, the talent could use this framework in any number of ways.
 They could read it verbatim on air, or use it to construct a brief, complete 30 second case message that starts with listening, and ends with giving.

 We didn’t script drives in those days.
 A lot of the themes we used in drives were printed on signs and posted on the walls of the studio.
 I made a bunch of signs containing the syllogism and posted them.
 I suggested that if pitchers ever ran out of ideas during a break, they just read the sign.
 Or if they needed a way to start a break, use the opening line in reference to what was just on the air and run from there.
 It could also serve as a quick 10 second filler to hit the post at the end.